zcrap/Cypherpass/README.md

 Let's kill passwords.

-Cypherpass is a public key authentication application and aims secure online interactions through the use of public-key cryptography.
-Cypherpass's believes passwords are inherently insecure and that public-key cryptography is the final solution for authentication.
+Cypherpass is a public key authentication application and aiming to secure online interactions through public-key cryptography.
+Cypherpass believes passwords are inherently insecure and that public-key cryptography is the final solution for authentication.

 Cypherpass's Chrome browser extension can be found in the [Chrome Web Store](https://chrome.google.com/webstore/detail/cypherpass/mafcgnpkgiapmmbjcfffhognhcedfpng) and is publicly available for free download.

 ### What Cypherpass **IS NOT**
  * Completely secure.
  * Better than TLS, OpenSSL, or other $secure_solution

 ### What Cypherpass **IS**
+ * Better than blinding trusting websites with password security
- * Sometimes better than security unconcerned users reusing passwords and blinding trusting websites with password security.
+ * Better than security unconcerned users reusing passwords

 ### How does Cypherpass work?
 * Cypherpass initially generates a public/private keypair and saves it to Google's cloud storage syncing all instances.
 * Cypherpass autofills form inputs either with a name `public_key` or an attribute `data-public_key`.
 This input can be visible or hidden.
-* Supporting websites associate a user's public key with their login, just like a password.
+* Just like passwords, supporting websites associate a user's public key with their login.
-* When authenticating a website provides a random token.
+* When authenticating a website provides a unique token.
 * Cypherpass cryptographically signs the token.
 * The website verifies the cryptographic signature thereby authenticating the user.

 ### How does autologin work?
-* Cypherpass looks for a form named `public_key_auth`
+* Cypherpass looks for an input with an attribute named `data-public_key_auth_challenge`.
-* Form should have an attribute named `data-public_key_challenge` with a randomly generated value.
-  * For example:  "a319237c42162360a711f6a3ef790625"
+  * This should be a unique value, for example:  "a319237c42162360a711f6a3ef790625"
-* Cypherpass signs the challenge and inserts the public key `public_key`, challenge `challenge`, and signature `signed` as json into the form input named `signature`.
+* Cypherpass signs the challenge and inserts the public key `public_key`, challenge `challenge`, and signature `signed` as json into the input.
 * Cypherpass submits the form for login.

 Here's an example valid input: